 Once again, the answer varies by state.
 Here are a few tips for getting points removed from your DMV record:

-- Defensive driving course: Many states allow drivers to take a state approved defensive driving course to remove a few points from your license.
-Verify this is an option in your state and get a list of approved courses.
-Once you pass the course you will have to contact the DMV to ask for the points to be removed.
+- Defensive driving course: Many states allow drivers to take a state-approved defensive driving course to remove a few points from their licenses.
+Verify this is an option in your state, and get a list of approved courses.
+Once you pass the course, you must contact the DMV to request removal of the points.
 Most states only allow this option to be used once every few years.